Mortgage Calculator 2026 Guide: Understand Your Payment Before You Buy

 15-Year vs 30-Year Mortgage: Which Is Better?

-There is no single “best” loan term – it depends on your cash flow and goals.
+There is no single "best" loan term โ it depends on your cash flow and goals.
 A 30-year mortgage keeps the payment lower and gives you more monthly breathing room, but you pay much more interest over time.
 A 15-year mortgage raises the monthly payment, but you become debt-free sooner and save a huge amount on interest.

 How to Use This Calculator for Smarter Home Buying